We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 The Bay Hotel offers guests a variety of culinary experiences to indulge in with the hotel’s 4 different restaurants.
 Each restaurant has a unique style, complimenting the venue’s surroundings, and whether guests are on the lookout for a fresh, bountiful breakfast overlooking Camps Bay’s beachfront, a long leisurely lunch poolside, or simply to unwind whilst sipping on a glass of fine wine, everyone is spoilt for choice here.

-Every one of the 78 bedrooms and suites gaze upon the spectacular vista that is Camps Bay.
-Many of the rooms have spacious balconies.
+Every one of the 78 bedrooms and suites have views of Camps Bay, and many of the rooms have spacious balconies from which to enjoy the views from.

 Guests can relax around the sparkling pool, or simply cross the road to the golden sands and lie on the beach.
-There is also a Spa for guest's enjoyment, plus a small but well-equipped gymnasium.
+There is also a spa plus a small but well-equipped gymnasium.

 |Includes:||Breakfast is included.|